-A number that measures the risk-adjusted performance of a fund over a given time period.
+The Alpha shown is calculated using the 5 year or since inception period depending on the age of the Fund.
 A positive number means the fund performed better than its benchmark given its volatility or level of risk - the higher the number, the better.
 A negative number means the fund performed worse than its benchmark given its volatility.

 A term coined by Wasatch, ABGC’s are U.S. companies of the highest quality that we believe possess an identifiable, sustainable competitive advantage, are well managed, and have the potential to double in size in five years.

 The Beta shown is calculated using the 5 year or since inception period depending on the age of the Fund.
 Beta is a measure of the volatility of a fund’s performance relative to the overall market’s performance over a given time period.
 A beta above 1 means the fund was more volatile than the overall market.
 A beta of less than 1 indicates that the fund was less volatile than the overall market.